 First-hand experiences of the workplace, including work experience, are always useful – even if it helps to find out where your child definitely doesn’t want to work!
 A combination of multiple encounters with employers, together with first-hand experience of workplaces, is the best way to build a rich picture of the world of work.
 If your child is still at school, don’t worry too much about getting a perfect fit for a work experience environment and what they might want to do career-wise.
 A few opportunities which are very different from one another is likely more valuable than one longer experience.

 Work experience opportunities can be hard to find.
 It’s not something that employers usually advertise.
 Encourage your child to take some initiative.
 You might want to help them draft an email to a local employer that they are interested in.
 Be brave!
 The worst that someone can say is no. It might need to take a few tries before your child finds somewhere, but don’t be disheartened, being turned-down is usually more to do with the employer’s capacity rather than your child’s ability.
-The Careers Advice for Parents website has lots of useful information about finding work experience opportunities.
+Basically, it's not the end of the world to not have much (if any) relevant work experience, but if possible, it's likely to be helpful.

 Working and collaborating in teams is a very common part of the role of a technician.
 Most of the technicians that we meet (and each one that you can read about on our website) say that one of the things they enjoy most about their job is working with others to solve problems.
 You will also see from our real-life stories that technicians tend to feel like they have a clear sense of purpose.
 Whether they are working on prosthetic limbs for Paralympians or the development of the latest technology in sustainable energy, technicians can be found working on projects that are making huge differences to people’s lives.